timoh6/timoh6.github.com/_posts/2014-06-16-PHP-data-encryption-cheatsheet.md

 The nonce length must be 128 bits (16 bytes) and must contain raw bytes, _not_ encoded in any way.

-With OpenSSL, is AES is known as `AES-256-CTR`:
+With OpenSSL, AES is known as `AES-256-CTR`:

 {% highlight php %}
 <?php